Lehmannia

 Lehmannia is a genus of air-breathing land slugs in the family Limacidae, the keelback slugs.
-The genus is distributed in Europe and North Africa.
+The genus is distributed in Europe with one species introduced to North America.

 Description

 These are narrow-bodied slugs up to 8 centimeters long.
 The mantle covers less than a third of the body length.
 They are cream-colored to brown or black, usually with at least two longitudinal stripes along the mantle.
 The sole of the foot is lightest in the middle.
 The penis is short compared to those of Limax, and in shape it may be "tubular, baggy, or claviform" (club-shaped).
 The mucus is watery.

 Biology

 Many species live in mountain habitat, where they can be found on trees and rocks and feed on lichens.

-Other species (in particular those placed by some authorities in the genus Ambigolimax) are synanthropic and invasive.
+Reports of L. marginata from North Africa are liable to be a misidentification of Ambigolimax valentianus.
+Otherwise the genus is known only from Europe and Iceland, with L. marginata probably an introduction to eastern North America.

 Species

-There are about 18 species in the genus.
-Currently (2022) authorities disagree whether to split off some species into the genus Ambigolimax, as some phylogenies based on DNA sequences suggest is appropriate.
-The following list defines Lehmannia in the broad sense (sensu lato), but indicates which species have been placed in Ambigolimax:
+Some of these species were originally described as species of Limax, and Lehmannia was treated as a subgenus of that genus.
+Later, there has been disagreement whether some species in Lehmannia should be transferred to a separate genus Ambigolimax or whether this should be considered a subgenus of Lehmannia.
+A 2026 molecular phylogeny has confirmed earlier genetic studies in finding that Lehmannia would be paraphyletic if it were to include Ambigolimax (because of Malacolimax and Weltersia species); hence they should be separate genera.